SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/ActionsofNodes/AddNode/README.md

 #AddNode Method

-This sample demonstrate how to add a node to the diagram.
+This sample demonstrates how to add a node to the diagram.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/nodes?theme=fluent